andreas-schoch/dominoscript/readme.md

 ## How to run DominoScript

+> [!WARNING]
-> Be warned that the interpreter is still in its early stages and might not always work as expected.
+> Despite being well tested, the reference interpreter might not always work as expected.
+See the [Source code](./interpreters/node/readme.md).

-The reference interpreter is here in this repo.
-See the [here](./interpreters/node/readme.md) for details.
+The easiest way to run DominoScript is the [**Online Playground**](https://dominoscript.com/) *(early prototype, might be more buggy than running it via the command line...)*.

-If you want to use dominoscript via the command line, you can install it globally like this:
+However, if you want to use dominoscript via the command line, you can install it globally like this:
 ```
 npm install -g dominoscript
 ```